Hypothesis Testing for Functional Linear Models via Bootstrapping: Theory

-The class $\mathcal F_p$ corresponds to a class of test statistics $T_U(\tilde\phi,\tilde\psi)$ and $T_L(\tilde\phi,\tilde\psi)$.
-Below we analyze the uniform asymptotic power and size over this class of test statistics; the asymptotic properties of the proposed test by using $T_U=T_U(\phi,\psi)$ and $T_L=T_L(\phi,\psi)$ then follow as direct consequences, since the class $\mathcal F_p$ contains $(\phi,\psi)$.
-To this end, we first establish three approximation results related to the test statistics, namely, the Gaussian approximation, the bootstrap approximation and the approximation with empirical variances, uniformly over the class $\mathcal F_p$.
-These general uniform approximations, requiring considerably more challenging and delicate proofs than their non-uniform counterparts in \cite{lopes2021sharp} and \cite{lin2020high}, may be of independent interest.
+The class $\mathcal F_p$ gives rise to a class of test statistics $T_U(\tilde\phi,\tilde\psi)$ and $T_L(\tilde\phi,\tilde\psi)$.
+Below we analyze the uniform asymptotic power and size over this class of test statistics; the asymptotic properties of the proposed test by using $T_U=T_U(\phi,\psi)$ and $T_L=T_L(\phi,\psi)$, as well as their empirical versions $T_U(\hat\phi,\hat\psi)$ and $T_L(\hat\phi,\hat\psi)$, then follow as direct consequences, since the class $\mathcal F_p$ contains $(\phi,\psi)$ and further $(\hat\phi,\hat\psi)$ with probability tending to one according to Proposition \ref{prop:empirical-eigenfunctions}.
+To this end, we first establish three approximation results related to the test statistics, namely, the Gaussian approximation, the bootstrap approximation and the approximation with empirical variances, \emph{uniformly} over the class $\mathcal F_p$.
+Compared with their non-uniform counterparts in \cite{Lopes2020, lin2020high, lopes2021sharp}, these general uniform approximations, maybe of independent interest, require considerably different and more challenging proofs.
+For example, as mentioned in Remark~\ref{rem:p=n}, we heavily exploit the property that $X$ and $Y$ have finite total variances in our proofs, which is materially different from the aforementioned previous works.
 Below we consider only the max statistic while note that similar results hold for the min statistic.

 We start with defining the Gaussian counterpart of $M(\tilde\phi,\tilde\psi)$ by

 where $\check{S}_n(\tilde{\phi},\tilde{\psi}) \sim N_p(0, \Sigma(\tilde{\phi},\tilde{\psi}))$.
 The following result shows that the distribution of $M(\tilde{\phi},\tilde{\psi})$ converges to the distribution $\check M(\tilde{\phi},\tilde{\psi})$ at a near $1/\sqrt{n}$ rate uniformly over $\mathcal F_p$.